-Acting on complaints by locals, the BJP MP has written to the BMC chief, asking him to demolish the ramp next to the superstar’s bungalow Mannat, where he parks his vanity van; over the years, the ramp and the adjoining road have often been in the eye of a storm
+BJP MP has written to BMC chief, asking him to demolish ramp next to superstar’s bungalow Mannat, where he parks his vanity van; the ramp, adjoining road have often been in the eye of a storm

 People power may well trump star power in this battle.
 Bandra residents’ fight to reclaim a stretch of road which has allegedly been encroached upon by a ramp constructed by actor Shah Rukh Khan has got an important leg up in the form of support from local MP Poonam Mahajan, who has written a letter to the BMC on the issue.